StephanieJoyMills/MyBlogCode/JavaScript/ES6/variables/Variation of Variables.md

    ------ Entering TDZ -----
 3. Getting or setting uninitialized let throws a ReferenceError
 4. Declaration is reached & value is updated to initializing.
 If no initial value, set to undefined

+--> clairfy between declartion and initilization => hositing --> let and const are moved to top in declration but not init
    ----- Leaving TDZ --------

 Const has the same lifecycle as let, but it must have an initial value in step 4